asmaaraafat27/BACKEND-LearningJourney/README.md

 - Read records and tables in an existing database.
 - Update records and tables in an existing database.
 - Delete records and tables from an existing database.
+####  Week3:
+- Explain how SQL operators are used within a database
+- Sort and filter data in an existing database.